mearjuntripathi/Data_Structure_Algorithm/Sorting/readme.md

 </ul>

 ## Complexity of Sorting Algorithm
-The complexity of sorting algorithm measures the running time of n items to be sorted.
+The complexity of sorting algorithm measures the running time of n items to be sorted.<br>
 The operations in the sorting algorithm, where A1, A2 .....
 An contains the items to be sorted and B is an auxiliary location, can be generalized as:
 <pre>
 <ol type='a'>
     <li>Comparisons- which tests whether Ai < Aj or test whether Ai < B </li>